Understand Your Stress

 Simply put, stress is a state of readiness.
 It is the mind’s and the body’s way of rising to an occasion and preparing you to do your best.
 Although the effects of too much stress can be debilitating, stress itself is a completely natural and necessary response, one experienced by all humans and animals.
 Stress is not—repeat, not—a mental illness.
 Just as people’s heights vary over a wide range from short to tall, people’s everyday stress levels vary over a wide range from relaxed to “stressed out.”
 Stress, no mater how extreme, will never make you “go crazy.”
 Stress is a natural occurrence and has a very useful function.
 Let’s say, for example, that you were going to be a contestant on a television quiz show.
 If you felt no stress at all, you may not prepare for the show, and as a result might do poorly.

-If, however, you felt extremely stressed, you may be too nervous to study and could become confused and distracted when the cameras started rolling.
-But if you felt a mild amount of stress, you would prepare well in advance, concentrate beter,
+and distracted when the cameras started rolling.
+But if you felt a mild amount

 and react faster when the questions were asked.
 Te physical and mental responses that constitute stress are useful if they happen occasionally and in moderation.
 But if they happen all the time, day in and day out, they can have unpleasant effects.